A magazine where the digital world meets the real world.

 Facing up to faces

-Those of you unable to attend the exhibition, have you ever wondered if it would be possible to, one day, have robots that could understand our emotions and intentions in order to then help us carry out everyday tasks?
+Have you ever wondered if it would be possible to, one day, have robots that could understand our emotions and intentions in order to then help us carry out everyday tasks?
 Do you know how it is possible that we can recognise, describe and understand faces?